biofilos/ctdg_finder/manual/manual.md

 * \-(-c)pu: Number of cores used (default: 1 core).
 * \-(-i)terative: Run in iterative mode.
 In iterative mode, an extra BLASTP search will be performed at the beginning using the user-provided query sequence(s), and the complete sequences of all the BLASTP hits will be used as a compound query for CTDGFinder.
 * \-(-e)value: Evalue threshold for BLASTP.
 If none is specified, 0.001 is used by default.
+* \-(-p): Accession number to use as query, instead of fasta query.
+Useful for large scale analyses

 ###Output
 A sample console output is graphically explained below: